DjordjeVuckovic/robo-card-react/README.md

 # Robots react
-Simple crud application that manages robots and communicate with firebase.
+This is a CRUD application that manages robots, their images, and communication with Firebase.
+The purpose of this application is to demonstrate the Redux pattern in React using the React-Redux library.